Battle of Raqqa (2013): Aftermath

 Following the rebel capture of Raqqa, the Syrian Army sent army reinforcements from Tabqa military airport, but the Syrian Observatory for Human Rights reported rebels had intercepted them.

 Some of the captured government troops were publicly executed by the Islamist factions after the takeover, with their bodies put on display or dragged through the city streets.

-On 10 March, further air strikes on the city left another 14 people dead.
+On 10 March, further government air strikes on the city left another 14 people dead.